-- Include meal services/nutrition staff in planning for school reentry. - Staff serving meals must wear face shields or face covering (see section 1h of the Ready Schools, Safe Learners guidance). - Students must wash hands before meals and should be encouraged to do so after. - Appropriate daily cleaning of meal items (e.g., plates, utensils, transport items) in classrooms where meals are consumed. - Cleaning and sanitizing of meal touch-points and meal counting system between stable cohorts. - Adequate cleaning of tables between meal periods.
+- ☐ Include meal services/nutrition staff in planning for school reentry. - Staff serving meals must wear face shields or face covering (see section 1h of the Ready Schools, Safe Learners guidance). - Students must wash hands before meals and should be encouraged to do so after. - Appropriate daily cleaning of meal items (e.g., plates, utensils, transport items) in classrooms where meals are consumed. - Cleaning and sanitizing of meal touch-points and meal counting system between stable cohorts. - Adequate cleaning of tables between meal periods.

-- Kitchen staff will be trained prior to school reopening. - Staff serving meals will wear face coverings. - Students will be required to wash hands or use sanitizer before meals, and encouraged to do so after as well. - All lunch items will be disposable. - Students will have meals in their cohort classrooms, and desks will be cleaned after eating.
+- Kitchen staff will be trained prior to school reopening. - Staff serving meals will wear face coverings. - Students will be required to wash hands or use sanitizer before meals, and encouraged to do so after as well. - All lunch items will be disposable. - Students will have meals in their cohort classrooms, and desks will be cleaned after eating. - 6 feet of distance will be maintained between students when eating.